nsbelfast/rac-it-up/Slides.md

 But what about validating the form as a whole?

-The operator `combineLatest:reduce` helps
+The operator `combineLatest:reduce:` helps

 ***

 # Tuples (3)

-The `combineLatest` operator takes an array
+The `combineLatest:` operator takes an array

 Variable length

-So, `reduce` needs a tuple
+So, `reduce:` needs a tuple

 ***